 The socio-cultural context of each developing country has prime importance in the sale of a product.
 Religion, local traditions, history, superstitions, all these form part of a system of values that are called culture.

-The process of obtaining permits or licenses and establishing a business in a developing country can be as long as it is costly.
-Much of the Government earnings come from such licenses.
+The process of obtaining permits or licences and establishing a business in a developing country can be as long as it is costly.
+Much of the Government earnings come from such licences.
 The trouble of corruption can also present itself.

 Increasingly, the social balance of a company, demands new management parameters of CORPORATE GOVERNANCE that can convert the companies into real engines of development and well-being in the place they are operating.

 The situation in ex-Soviet Republics.
-Analyzing the actual situation in the Russian Federation (Russia) implies analyzing a series of points in a synthetic way, so much so that probably the different points could be seen as headings.
+Analysing the actual situation in the Russian Federation (Russia) implies analysing a series of points in a synthetic way, so much so that probably the different points could be seen as headings.
 Analysis of the process of reconstruction of industry in ex-Soviet Republics.